Sixto Soria

 Sixto Soria Savigne (born April 27, 1954 in Santiago de Cuba) is a Cuban boxer, who won the silver medal in the men's Light Heavyweight (81 kg) category at the 1976 Summer Olympics in Montreal.
-As the top favourite he lost in a close fight to Leon Spinks of USA.
+As the favorite he lost in an exciting fight to Leon Spinks of USA.
 Two years later he captured the world title at the second World Championships in Belgrade.
 He lost in the quarter-finals of the 1979 Pan American Games to American Tony Tucker.